AIMS-UN/AIMS/README.md

 This layer may be deployed using the docker-compose file in the data folder.
 The deployment details file can be found [here](https://github.com/SGman98/AIMS/blob/main/data/docker-compose.yml).

+> There is an initial script with some data in the corresponding logic folder, the file is called `init.sql`.

 ### Logic Layer

-It contains all the microservices.
+It contains all the microservices, each one uses the corresponding database, and exposes a REST API to interact with the data.

 | Microservice  |                   Language                   |                        Framework                         |                           Repository                           |
 | :------------ | :------------------------------------------: | :------------------------------------------------------: | :------------------------------------------------------------: |